petrvanblokland/DesignDesignSpace/DDS-home.md

 ## Temporary free workshops

-In Corona-world, life changed.
-Working and studying from home is for many the new reality.
+In Corona world, life has changed.
+Working and studying from home is the new reality for many.
 To distract yourself a bit from this new parallel universe, the question is: **What to do?** DesignDesign.Space offers you a series of **free workshops** in the upcoming months.
 Check them out.

 # [Contact us](mailto:info@designdesign.space?subject=Subscribing%20for%20the%20free%20DesignDesign.Space%20workshop)